Lemon Law in LouisianaGet detailed Vehicle History Report in 3 Easy Steps

 However, buying a new car can also be a hassle―if you happen to buy a lemon.

 A "lemon" is a new vehicle that fails to conform with the warranty.
 It has a defect that causes impairment to the vehicle's value, safety, or use.
-In addition, the vehicle is unable to be repaired after four attempts during the time of the warranty or one year after its purchase, whichever is sooner.
+In addition, the vehicle is unable to be repaired after 4 attempts during the time of the warranty or within 1 year after its purchase, whichever is sooner.

-However, if the vehicle is out of service for a total of 90 days, it may also be a lemon.
+If the vehicle is out of service for a total of 45 days, it may also be a lemon.

 Louisiana provides the Lemon Law to protect consumers from purchasing lemons.
 The law also helps reimburse drivers for such a purchase.